Just0Simon/just0simon.github.io/README.md

 # Ivan Hoina | Unity Game Developer Portfolio

 **Unity Game Developer**
-Kyiv, Ukraine
+Warsaw, Poland
 hoina.ivan@gmail.com

 ---

 ## About Me
-Unity Game Developer with 2 years of experience specializing in multiplayer, AI, and clean code architecture.
-I am passionate about creating engaging, innovative games and continuously improving my skills.
-My focus is on delivering robust, maintainable solutions using Unity and C#.
+Unity Game Developer with 2 years of experience in mobile and PC game development.
+Skilled in gameplay programming, optimization, and Unity architecture design.
+Proven ability to deliver prototypes, update legacy projects, and publish full games.
+Passionate about creating engaging player experiences and bringing ideas from concept to release.

 ---